 Another sign of Vicodin addiction is the escalation of use and the compulsion to seek out and consume the drug.
-Also a tell-tale sign of Vicodin addiction is the strong craving for the drug that can only be soothed by taking it.
+An additional tell-tale sign of Vicodin addiction is a strong craving for the drug.
+Taking more Vicodin is the only way to soothe the craving.

 How to Prevent Vicodin Addiction

-Using any opiate-based drug can lead to addiction over time.
-The best way to avoid this is to do your homework when it comes to drugs, their side effects, warnings and directions on use.
-Taking Vicodin exactly as prescribed is critical.
+Using any opiate-based drug may lead to addiction over time.
+The best way to avoid this is to do your homework when it comes to drugs.
+Learn their side effects, warnings and directions for use.
+Taking Vicodin exactly as prescribed is critical to avoiding addiction.

 Vicodin ® is available in tablet, capsule, and liquid form and is taken every 4-6 hours by mouth.
-Since hydrocodone can be habit forming, care must be taken to follow the doctor’s instructions when taking Vicodin ®.
-Do not take a larger dose, or take it more frequently, or take it for longer than the doctor has prescribed.
+Hydrocodone can be habit-forming.
+For this reason, care must be taken to follow the doctor’s instructions when taking Vicodin ®.
+Do not take a larger dose, take it more frequently, or take it for longer than a doctor has prescribed.

-It is up to each and every person to weigh the possible dangers of Vicodin and look at numerous alternatives for pain management.
-If you are worried that a dependence or addiction to Vicodin could develop, talk to your doctor about options.
+It is up to each individual to weigh the possible dangers of Vicodin addiction when considering alternatives for pain management.
+If you are worried about developing a dependence or addiction to Vicodin, talk to your doctor about options.
 If you are already experiencing symptoms of addiction, there are treatment programs available.
 However, not all programs are created equal.
 Certain treatment methods have proven to be more effective than others.

 Waismann Method for Rapid Detox of Vicodin

 The Waismann Method of rapid detox is a world-renowned rapid detox program for those addicted to Vicodin and other drugs.
-The program has attracted much press and high acclaim for its success rate in treating opiate dependency and prescription drug addiction.
-Waismann Method has a premiere Vicodin treatment program administered in a fully-accredited hospital in Orange County, Ca., where patients are monitored around the clock.
+The program has attracted much press and acclaim for its success rate in treating opiate dependency and prescription drug addiction.
+The Waismann Method has established a Vicodin treatment program in Orange County, California.
+A fully-accredited hospital administers the program, monitoring patients around the clock.

-With our rapid detox treatment, patients sleep comfortably under sedation while medications cleanse the opiates from their opiate receptors.
+During this rapid detox treatment, patients sleep comfortably under sedation.
+During this time, medications cleanse the opiates from their opiate receptors.
 Accelerated withdrawal symptoms occur within hours instead of days, as with traditional methods.
-Once patients wake up, they are no longer physically dependent on opiates and are unaware of the withdrawal that occurred during the procedure.
+Patients are no longer physically dependent on opiates once they wake up.
+They are unaware of the withdrawal that occurred during the procedure.

-Another thing that sets our program apart from the others is the humane way we approach treatment.
-Our patients are treated as the unique individuals they are.
-We take into account underlying issues, special needs and individual risk factors.
+Another feature setting our program apart from others is the humane way in which we approach treatment.
+We treat our patients as the unique individuals they are.
+We take into account any underlying issues, special needs, or individual risk factors.
 Our patients leave our facility rested, recovered and with their dignity intact.